The Morning You Accidentally Walk Into a Republic: A Vilnius Story

 Gediminas Tower sits on a hill above the city, the last remaining piece of the Upper Castle that once commanded the Lithuanian Grand Duchy.
 You can climb the hill for free or take the funicular for 2 EUR.

-I was there at sunset.
-The light turned the baroque facades gold, then amber, then deep orange.
-A man was playing guitar at the base of the tower.
-A couple was taking wedding photos.
-A dog was sleeping in the grass.
+Time it for sunset.
+The light turns the baroque facades gold, then amber, then deep orange.
+A man plays guitar at the base of the tower.
+A couple takes wedding photos.
+A dog sleeps in the grass.

 This is what Vilnius does.
 It doesn't try to impress you.
 It just exists beautifully, and you notice.